By the end of this section, you will be able to:

 How did Turner interpret his fight against slavery?
 What did he mean by the “serpent?”

 Nat Turner’s Rebellion provoked a heated discussion in Virginia over slavery.
 The Virginia legislature was already in the process of revising the state constitution, and some delegates advocated for an easier manumission process.
 The rebellion, however, rendered that reform impossible.
 Virginia and other slave states recommitted themselves to the institution of slavery, and defenders of slavery in the South increasingly blamed northerners for provoking the enslaved to rebel.

 Literate, educated Black people, including David Walker, also favored rebellion.
 Walker was born a free Black man in North Carolina in 1796.
 He moved to Boston in the 1820s, lectured on slavery, and promoted the first African American newspaper, Freedom’s Journal.
-He called for Blacks to actively resist slavery and to use violence if needed.
-He published An Appeal to the Colored Citizens of the World in 1829, denouncing the scheme of colonization and urging Blacks to fight for equality in the United States, to take action against racism.
+He called for Black people to actively resist slavery and to use violence if needed.
+He published An Appeal to the Colored Citizens of the World in 1829, denouncing the scheme of colonization and urging Black people to fight for equality in the United States, to take action against racism.
 Walker died months after the publication of his Appeal, and debate continues to this day over the cause of his death.
 Many believe he was murdered.
 Walker became a symbol of hope to free people in the North and a symbol of the terrors of literate, educated Black people to the slaveholders of the South.

 Abolitionists took a far more radical approach to the issue of the slavery by using moral arguments to advocate its immediate elimination.
 They publicized the atrocities committed under slavery and aimed to create a society characterized by equality of Black and White people.
 In a world of intense religious fervor, they hoped to bring about a mass awakening in the United States of the sin of slavery, confident that they could transform the national conscience against the South’s peculiar institution.

 William Lloyd Garrison and Antislavery Societies